 How Stores Make You Spend More During Holidays

-1. Using Deceptive Sale and Clearance Pricing
+Using Deceptive Sale and Clearance Pricing

-2. The Store Layout Is Designed to Maximize Profit
+Designing the Store Layout to Maximize Profit

 For instance, you can bet that the products placed at eye level on the shelves are those that give the highest profit margin to the store; by contrast, if you have to bend down or ask for assistance to reach a product, it's probably not as profitable.

-Around this time of year, you are going to be overloaded with holiday smells, sights, and sounds that get you into the festive spirit.
-This is not simply a way to indicate that it’s the most wonderful time of the year.
-This actually gets you in the mood to spend more!
-You feel more at home in the store if you’re listening to holiday music, smelling cinnamon and apple pie, and seeing bright reds, greens, and other cheerful colors.
-When you are more relaxed and at ease, you are more likely to take your time.
+During the holidays, you are going to be overloaded with the smells, sights, and sounds that get you into a festive spirit where you are in the mood to give gifts and, therefore, spend more.
+You feel at home in the store if you’re listening to holiday music, smelling cinnamon and apple pie, and seeing bright red, green, and other cheerful colors.
+When you are relaxed and enjoying the store experience, you are more likely to take your time to browse and buy.

 Interestingly, retailers also use this technique when they want you out quickly.
-For instance, when fast-food restaurants are experiencing a rush, they’ll switch up the festive music for something more aggressive, and increase the volume.
+For instance, when fast-food restaurants are experiencing a rush, they’ll switch up the festive music for something more aggressive and increase the volume.
 Don’t be fooled by the sensory overload.
 Make a list, get in, get out, and be on your way.

 The stores love putting together special holiday gift sets and packages.
 They’ve done the hard work for you, and you can get a great present or a hamper of food items in one fell swoop.

 Placing Lower-Priced Merchandise Next to Expensive Items

 This is a classic move by the retailer to get you to compare and contrast something that looks similar but is in fact very different at the core.
 For instance, you may see two TVs next to each other.
 Both 60”, both “smart,” and both offering HD.
 However, one is $1000 more than the other one.
-It’s a no-brainer.

 Offering Double-Up Deals That You Don’t Need

 Retailers know many Americans are feeling the pinch a little more these days.
 But they don’t want that little fact to get in the way of their profit margins.
 They know you may not have the money to pay for something now, but they're willing to offer you thousands of dollars in credit, spreading the payments over 18 months without any interest.

-10. They Make You Remember the Good Old Days
+Remembering the Good Old Days